-Southbank Centre on 8 – 9 March, coinciding with International Women’s
+Southbank Centre on 6 – 8 March 2020, coinciding with International Women’s

 The festival has boasted impressive line-ups of influential female

 speakers in past years, with Malala Yousafzai, Lupita Nyong’o and Annie

-The 2019 line-up is no exception, with activist Angela Davis;
+Lennox among those who have been involved.
+The 2019 line-up was no exception, with activist Angela Davis;

 journalist, activist and author Naomi Klein; Women’s Equality Party